 Add a shabby look to your living room with a large reclaimed piece.
-A buffet-style provides storage, makes a perfect TV console and can be used as a focal point.
+A buffet-style provides storage, makes a perfect reclaimed wood console table and can be used as a focal point.

 Shabby Chic style is all about a collected look that’s light and airy.
 Reclaimed wood furniture mixes in beautifully.